LiterallyTheOne/Arduino-Tutorial/docs/4-serial-communication/index.md

 As you can see, we write a whole sentence and when we press enter after some time it would print us the result.

-## Built-it Serial Monitor in SimulIDE
+## Built-in Serial Monitor in SimulIDE

 For debugging purposes, **SimulIDE** has implemented a **Serial Monitor** that you can see the transmitted and received data through that.